Producer, mixer, re-recording mixer, mastering engineer and owner of "Midnight Studio".

 Graduated in music production and sound design at “Academy of Arts” in Belgrade as the best student of his generation.
 Got an MA degree in recording and sound design at “Faculty of Drama Arts” in Belgrade.
 Completed “Mix With The Masters” seminar with Chris Lord-Alge.
 Currently works as a docent at “Academy of Arts” in Belgrade.
 Musician and composer in eclectic progressive rock project “Midnight Rain”.
-He made his career working with the great number of exceptional artists.
+He made his career working with the great number of exceptional artists, both in music and film industry.
 His mixes stand out from the crowd and they are the biggest and punchiest sounding mixes without losing the dynamics and emotion of the song.

 Fantastic Experience!
 It has been a pleasure to work with such a truly talented engineer.
 I have come to depend on his finely tuned ears and expertise.
 The technical equipment and skills are of the highest quality.

 Boris is by far the most talented producer I know when it comes to mixing and mastering.
 My band Rain Delay had this privilege to work with him, and he made our album "Selenophilia" sound like a crushing ocean wave!
 Boris firmly believes in comparison, and by using that method he will easily prove that his work is dominant over the others.

 What can I say to explane my respect except 3 words...Boris Šurlan is "the best producer" I ever met.When You work with him, He got en openminded attitude with frendly access,full of knowledge about modern producing and keen ear.Every composer should take Boris for producer and certainly will not go wrong.